StirArtifact/stir/README.md

 For detailed instructions on setting up the environment, please refer to [INSTALL.md](INSTALL.md).

-## Reproduce the Evaluation Results
+## Reproducing the Evaluation Results
 The `main.py` file is the main entry file of the artifact, which provides a command line interface to evaluate the artifact.
 The detailed usage of the `main.py` file is described as follows.
 A brief help message can also be obtained by executing the following command in the root directory of the artifact: